Documentation

 Response

 /api/v2/auth/session/refreshRefresh the current session by extending its expiry.
-Returns updated session information.
+Returns the updated expiry time and whether the session was extended.

 Response